CNAG-Biomedical-Informatics/convert-pheno/docs/supported-formats.md

     * [Phenopacket v2 (JSON | YAML)](pxf.md)

     !!!
 Question "Why start with these two?"
         [Beacon v2](https://docs.genomebeacons.org) and [Phenopackets v2](https://phenopacket-schema.readthedocs.io/en/latest) are data exchange standards from the [G4AGH](https://www.ga4gh.org).
+Apart from phenotypic data, both standars allows for storing **genomic** data, which is a key component of today's research.

         Note that these output files are **intermediate** files that reach their full potential when loaded into a database.
 Once in the database their fields can be queried through an **API**, such as the [Beacon v2 API](https://docs.genomebeacons.org).